 3) Adjust seasoning to your personal taste.

-- I use MSG in my cooking because it makes food delicious.
+- I use MSG in my cooking because it enhances umami flavor in foods, making savory dishes even more delicious.
 Of course, you can always skip it if you don’t like using MSG.

 - I use lemon juice in my adobo, but the traditional ingredient to use is vinegar.
 Which to use is a matter of taste or preference.
 Both are delicious.

-- Crushed red pepper can be increased or decreased.
-The amount in my recipe gives just a very subtle amount of heat.
+- The black pepper and crushed red pepper can be increased or decreased to your liking.
+The amount in my recipe gives only a mild amount of heat.

 Other Filipino Dishes….